Gemino: Practical and Robust Neural Compression for Video Conferencing: System Design

 \NewPara{Personalization.} To improve the fidelity of our reconstructions, we explore training \TheSystem in two ways: \emph{personalized} to each individual, and \emph{generic}.
 To train the personalized model, we separate videos of each person into non-overlapping test and train data; the model is not exposed to the test videos, but learns a person's facial features from training videos of that specific person.
 The generic model is trained on a corpus of videos consisting of many different people. \Fig{personalization vs generic 512} visually compares these two approaches.
-The personalized model performs considerably better in terms of reconstructing the high-frequency details of the person's face, e.g., accurately capturing the details of the face (row 1), the gaze of the eyes (row 2), and the rim of the glasses (row 3), compared to the generic model.
+The personalized model is better at reconstructing specific high-frequency details of the person, e.g., eye gaze (row 1), dimples (row 2), and the rim of the glasses (row 3), compared to the generic model.
 We envision the model in neural \vcing systems to be personalized to each individual using a few hours of their video calls, and cached at the systems of receivers who frequently converse with them.
 An unoptimized (full-precision) checkpoint of the model's 82M parameters is about a GB in size.
-However, we anticipate being able to compress such a model significantly.
+However, we show that the model can be compressed in \Sec{sec:eval_config}.